 🧭

-Fastest path to a local group: our Adaptive Sports & Support Group Finder lists hundreds of organizations across all 50 states — filter by your state and choose the "support groups" type.
+Fastest path to a local group: our Adaptive Sports & Support Finder lists hundreds of organizations across all 50 states — filter by your state and choose the "support groups" type.
 For a one-on-one mentor, jump to mentoring below.

 Why peer support matters